Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Understanding the variance estimator

-We now look at the correction term, the term added to the initial variance.
-We show this term closely resembles the difference above, thereby producing a variance estimate that is of the correct magnitude.
+We now look at the average of the correction term, the term added to the initial variance.
+We show that on average this term closely resembles the difference above, thereby producing a variance estimator that is of the correct magnitude, though likely conservative in finite samples or when one model is misspecified.

-Again, the approximation stems from the fact that we replace $E_{\boldsymbol{D}^{(m)}}$ with $E_{\boldsymbol{D}}$.
-Note that the second term in the correction is exactly the same as the second term in the difference.
+There are a couple of important things to note in order to understand how this term provides a conservative estimator of the difference term above.
+Note that the second term in the right side of the expression for the correction is nearly identical to the second term of the difference.
+The one difference is that the posterior distribution in the difference term is the posterior of the observed data, denoted by $\boldsymbol{\Psi} \vert \boldsymbol{D}^{obs}$, whereas the correction term averages over different posterior distributions $\boldsymbol{\Psi} \vert \boldsymbol{D}$.
+The posterior mean from the observed data should provide a reasonable estimator of the average posterior mean and therefore these terms should be similar.
+Now we can look at the first terms in both the difference and correction expressions.
+Using Jensen's inequality, we can see that

-The question is whether the first term in the variance correction $E_{\boldsymbol{D}} \big[E_{\boldsymbol{\Psi} \vert \boldsymbol{D}^{obs}} \big(\Delta(\boldsymbol{D}, \boldsymbol{\Psi})^2\big) \big]$ is of a similar magnitude to the first term in the difference $E_{\boldsymbol{D}} \big[E^2_{\boldsymbol{\Psi} \vert \boldsymbol{D}} \big(\Delta(\boldsymbol{D}, \boldsymbol{\Psi})\big) \big]$.
-We see that the first term in the correction involves the second moment of $\Delta$ with respect to $\bPsi | \bD^{obs}$, while the first term in the difference involves the first moment with respect to $\bPsi | \bD$ squared.
-It is difficult to compare these two terms with any certainty as they refer to moments with respect to different distributions.
-Due to Jensen's equality, we generally expect the second moment to be larger than the first moment squared.
-While this cannot be shown to be true in general, because these two quantities refer to different posterior distributions, this provides some evidence that our correction will lead to a conservative estimate of the variance.
-In Appendix H we evaluate how this correction does across all simulation scenarios looked at, and we see that it always leads to estimates of the variance that are close to the sampling distribution variance as desired, and generally are slightly conservative.
+This shows that the first term in the correction is at least as large as the first term in the difference.
+This shows that the correction term will tend to be somewhat conservative.
+In Web Appendix I we evaluate how this correction does across all simulation scenarios looked at, and we see that it always leads to estimates of the variance that are close to the sampling distribution variance as desired, and generally are only slightly conservative.
+Further, our asymptotic results show that this conservativeness will disappear asymptotically if both models are correctly specified.